 Did you know that it takes 70,000 crocus flowers to produce one pound of saffron threads?
 That is what makes saffron the most expensive (and one of the most beloved) spices in the world.
-World Spice sources their saffron threads direct from a free-trade cooperative in Morocco, and with its deep yellow-orange hue and earthy flavor, is unmistakable in dishes like traditional Italian Risotto alla Milanese and this springtime favorite of baked Artichoke Hearts Stuffed with Saffron Crab.
+World Spice sources their saffron threads direct from a free-trade cooperative in Morocco, and with its deep yellow-orange hue and earthy flavor, is unmistakable in dishes like traditional Italian Risotto alla Milanese and this springtime favorite of baked Braised Saffron Carrots.

 Originally published July 11, 2022

 I guess it will depend on every cook, some of these work for me and others not so much.

 Also, I think it would go for what kind of cooking you do: Mexican?
 Indian?
 Turkish?
 All those sorts of things.
 The only one from your selection I would out and out dismiss is hibiscus, as I don’t do a lot of desserts (cooking, that is…eating might be another case entirely).
 Saffron I would buy, but the price is the main stumbling block.

 With essentials, I would put into my lineup:

 Fenugreek–Especially if you like to cook a lot of Indian food.
 Whether the takeout is better than cooking it at home or not, there is something within the taste in the takeout that you can’t put your finger on.
 That is usually what is absent from the at-home versions.